WWAN vs. WLAN vs. LAN: What’s the Difference?

 Wired connections are the least flexible but also the least expensive.
 They are best for organizations that need to connect devices over short distances and that do not have mobile devices that need to be constantly connected.

 Realistically, most organizations will opt for wired connections when they can.
-But now that the internet of things and mobile devices are so popular, wired connections are largely a thing of the past—used for devices like large-format printers.
+But now that the internet of things and mobile devices are so popular, wired connections are increasingly limited to backbone infrastructure and stationary equipment like large-format printers, servers and network switches.

 Instead, the choice is usually between cellular connections and Wi-Fi connections.
 Cellular connections have made great strides in speed, reliability and accessibility, but they are still more expensive than Wi-Fi.
 When organizations can use Wi-Fi, they generally will rely upon their Wi-Fi networks as a balance between accessibility, speed and cost.